Throughout your optometric journey, you will undoubtedly learn more information than you can possibly remember.

 Ophthalmic topical allergy medication reference guide

-This reference guide breaks down the topical allergy medications by class, concentration, dosage, mechanism of action, contraindications, bottle sizes, and much more.
+This reference guide breaks down topical allergy medications by class, concentration, dosage, mechanism of action, contraindications, bottle sizes, and much more.

 Ophthalmic topical steroid and NSAID reference guide